 - How To Keep Your Smartphone From Being Exposed To Bacteria

 We take our phones everywhere.

 To events, when we go to bed, to work, even when we sit on the toilet.
-A recent report titled “The Dirty Truth” reported that 88% of people ADMIT to using their cellphone on the toilet.
+A recent report titled "The Dirty Truth" reported that 88% of people ADMIT to using their cellphone on the toilet.
 So, if you use your cell phone in the bathroom, you aren't alone.
 In fact, you are part of the majority.

 |Think About This: Chances are, your smartphone has more bacteria than a public toilet.

 There are many other ways that germs end up on phones.
 We drop them.
 We let other people use them.
 We even smear our faces all over them as we talk on the phone.
 As a woman who wears makeup, I cringe every time I end a phone call and see my foundation smeared all over the screen.
 It reminds me that I am essentially rubbing the germs from my phone all over my face, as well as adding new ones to my phone every time I pick it up.
 Gross.

 I also struggle with allowing my child to use my smartphone to play games as I know that it is a germ-carrying device.
 This furthers my anxiety about my smartphone as well as prevents me from purchasing my child’s first smartphone.
 He’s still fairly young and will probably not care about germs getting on his phone.
 Therefore, I am waiting a few more years until he is ready to handle and take care of his phone properly.

 With being a mom with a small child, I try to avoid getting germs on my phone that my entire family will be exposed to.
 However, I’ll admit that I occasionally take out my phone during questionable times and in questionable places.
 Like most people who own a smartphone, I rely on it far too much.